 |Here's a nice, obscure one from Mike.
 An odd looking squat, dumpy tower which makes me think we've got the aspect ratio wrong, but we haven't!|

-Kingdom FM entered service on 22 August 1998 and uses a mixed-polarisation array.
+Kingdom FM launched on the 5th October 1998 from this site and another at Knock Hill.
+Transmissions are from a mixed-polarisation array.
 The Tayside DAB multiplex commenced service on 26 September 2002.
 Details of the antenna arrangements are given below.

 (Editor's note: this is one of the BT microwave sites, known to them as "East Lomond".
 The dishes once linked Kirk o'Shotts to Craigowl and thence towards Aberdeen and beyond and at one stage would have carried the programme feeds to the main television stations on the east coast of Scotland.)